 Even among the left and progressive circles despite Che’s celebrity like status, much of his work after the Cuban revolution either remain unknown or is not considered glamorous for consumption.
 But I believe Che Guevara’s role after the revolution is equally and probably more significant and revolutionary than during the revolution.
 It put the foundation for a new Cuba with the socialist thought and people at its centre.

-For more than a year, the world is struggling to contain a virus and keep its populations safe but failing at it.
+For more than two years, the world struggled to contain a virus and keep its populations safe but failing at it.
 Barring a few, most countries saw a massive COVID positivity rate and high fatalities.
 What is obvious but some find is surprising that most developed countries, the so called beacons of human evolution and intelligence were the most affected.
 To these observers, one thing seem to the missing is the flawed idea of medical care in these countries.

 The tiny virus has not only brought the world to a standstill but also exposed the completely privatised and for-profit healthcare model that is espoused by these countries.
 Words like Quality Universal Healthcare are making a comeback because if we are all equal then we should also have access to equal healthcare.